 What types of health information exchanges are there?

-There are several different types of HIE and health information exchange organizations (HIO) in the US:
+Importantly, there are several different types of HIE and health information exchange organizations (HIO) in the US:

 - State-wide HIEs – run by the governments of their respective states.